Vietnam.vn - Nền tảng quảng bá Việt Nam

 Other notable characters

-Other notable names in the Trump administration's selection process include James Blair, who oversaw the campaign's political operations; Margo Martin, who served in the first Trump administration's press office; Representative Thomas Massie, who has said he is ready and willing to take a position at the Department of Agriculture in the incoming administration; Tulsi Gabbard, a former Democratic presidential candidate who has turned to Trump; and Brooke Rollins, who headed Trump's domestic policy team during his first term and is now the head of the America First Policy Institute.
+Other notable names in the pipeline for Trump's incoming administration include James Blair, who oversaw the campaign's political operations; Margo Martin, who served in the first Trump administration's press office; Representative Thomas Massie, who has said he is open to a position in the Agriculture Department in the incoming administration; Tulsi Gabbard, a former Democratic presidential candidate who has turned to Trump; and Brooke Rollins, who headed Trump's domestic policy team during his first term and is now the head of the America First Policy Institute.

 (Source: VOV-Washington)